azamzow/CoinToss/README.md

 ### Description

 This is a small Java project used to instantiate a class, and its methods, while getting familiar with UML class diagrams.
 The CoinToss program selects a random numer between 1 and 2, (1 being heads, 2 being tails).
-It then gathers the users input to calculate If the guess is similar or not to the computers random toss.
+It then gathers the users input to calculate If the guess is equal or not equal to the computers random toss.

 ### To Run